Cli98/DMNet/README.md

-# Visual Explanation for Deep Metric Learning

-This work explores the visual explanation for deep metric learning and its applications.
-We show that the proposed framework can be directly deployed to a large range of metric learning applications and provides valuable information for understanding the model.
-See the arxiv paper for details.

-We provide runnable demos for activation decomposition and Grad-CAM (with our variants) on Image Retrieval, Person Re-identification, Face Verification, and Geo-localization.
+# Density map guided object detection in aerial image

+## Motivation

+Aerial image detection problem is challenging to solve for its unique properties.
+More objects are small (even something looks large on the ground), more pixels are background and more scale variance within images.
+Aside from that, data may be imbalanced in the real word.
+Not to say occlusions and truncations for some dense conditions.

+In this paper, a novel method (DMNet) is proposed to enhance the performance of general detectors on aerial image dataset.
+The observation for the skewed distribution between foreground and background inspires our method, which leads to cropping strategy.
+By applying this, we want to remove as many background pixels as possible, which makes task easier.

+After reviewing recent literatures, we find density map, that is commonly shown in dense object counting(such as face counting), can aid our research.
+Density map has the ability to simplify detection problem to more unify manner.
+Instead of analyze the distribution/coordnations/categories for bounding boxes, why not to count their occurrence (pixels per cell), as we only need to crop them out as much as possible?
+Then we can define a threshold and filter out background in one shot.

+That's how DMNet works.
+To further clarify, please check the following plots for the structure of DMNet.

+If you are interested to more implementation details, please feel free to check the arxiv paper for more details.

+## Demo

+Here we provide demos for DMNet.
+The video comes from Visiondrone 2018 dataset, which is a typical dataset for aerial image detection.
+Feel free to have a check!

 If you find this repository useful in your project, please consider citing:

-	@article{zhu2019visual,
-	  title={Visual Explanation for Deep Metric Learning},
-	  author={Zhu, Sijie and Yang, Taojiannan and Chen, Chen}, journal={arXiv preprint arXiv:1909.12977},
-	  year={2019}
+	@misc{li2020density,
+	    title={Density Map Guided Object Detection in Aerial Images}, author={Changlin Li and Taojiannan Yang and Sijie Zhu and Chen Chen and Shanyue Guan}, year={2020},
+	    eprint={2004.05520},
+	    archivePrefix={arXiv},
+	    primaryClass={cs.CV}
 	}

 ## Requirement
-	- Python >= 3.5, Opencv, Numpy, Matplotlib
+	- Python >= 3.5, Opencv, Numpy, Matplotlib, tqdm
 	- PyTorch >= 1.0
-	- Tensorflow == 1.13.1 only for Geo-localization
+	- mmdetection >=2.0

 ## Image Retrieval
 Please download our pretrained model ([Multi_similarity](https://drive.google.com/open?id=1Wigw2bZfuPK5v2FSnqcsisIjVweTnb7l)) and put it in "./Image_Retrieval/Model/".
 Then run the demo: